 You know when you see the inside of someone’s house for the first time and you instantly feel like you know them more deeply?
 That’s what I’m feeling now.
-Though we’ve been friends for years, this is the first time I’ve seen Simone’s house.
-This might be because in the last five years, Simone and I combined have lived in 5 different cities and 6 different apartments.
+Though we’ve been friends for years, this is the first time I’m seeing Simone’s house.
+It could be because in the last five years, Simone and I combined have lived in 5 different cities and 6 different apartments.
 Simone is a traveler.
 I’m a bit of a wanderer.
 So while this is the first time I’m seeing her house, it also may be the last.

 We develop special connections with the places we live and when it’s time to go it can be a challenge to walk away.
 We end up remembering these places forever.
 We carry the feeling in our hearts forever.
 They become a part of our definition of home.

 It’s not merely a place.
 It’s a feeling.
 It can be physically expressed, but the essence of home is a feeling.
 And this physical expression is something we personally create.
 It’s made from our own essence.
 And that means it’s always accessible.
 No matter where in the world we go, we always have access to the feeling of home because it dwells within.
 And that also means no one can take it away.
 With that understanding, we’re forever fortified.